Reeds Lake

-Reeds Lake is a fresh-water lake in the city of East Grand Rapids, Michigan, United States.
+Reeds Lake is a freshwater lake in the city of East Grand Rapids, Michigan.
 Formerly the site of an early-20th-century amusement park and resort popular with residents of nearby Grand Rapids, it is adjacent to the suburb's modern-day city center, and serves as a symbol for the community.
 It is surrounded by private residences along most of its north, east, and south shores, and by public parks municipal facilities, and a few businesses on its west and northwest shores.

 The Reeds Lake Triathlon takes place in early September, and the Reeds Lake Run is typically in late June.
 A paved/boardwalk footpath around the lake is 4.2 mi long.